Anna Kovner, James Vickery, and Lily Zhou

 We do, however, find significant differences in the strength of this inverse relationship within the nine subcomponents of other noninterest expense.
 The inverse relationship between size and expenses is particularly negative for corporate overhead (such as accounting, printing, and postage), information technology and data processing, legal, other financial services, and directors’ fees and other compensation.
 In contrast, large BHCs spend proportionately more on consulting and advisory services than smaller firms, relative to revenue or assets.
 Large BHCs also incur proportionately higher expenses related to amortization and impairment of goodwill and other intangible assets.

 These findings suggest that an operating cost advantage in areas like compensation, corporate overhead, and information technology contributes to the economies of scale findings uncovered in previous banking research.
-It is, however, important to keep the following caveats in mind when interpreting our results.
+It is, however, important to keep the following caveats in mind when

 First, our estimates represent reduced-form statistical correlations; caution should be exercised in drawing a causal interpretation from them.
 For example, size may be correlated with omitted variables that are also associated with lower expenses, such as the quality of management.